 You do not need to know or explain how much commission was paid for your PPI policy, so if you aren’t sure you might want to complain.

-You may be eligible to get back some money if your PPI policy covered repayments on a credit agreement – like a credit card, loan or mortgage – and you:
+You may be eligible to get back some money if your PPI policy covered repayments on a credit agreement – like a credit card or loan – and you:

 - took it out before 6 April 2007, but it was still open on or after 6 April 2008 (even if you had stopped using it)

 - took it out on or after 6 April 2007 (whether or not it was still open on or after 6 April 2008)